 It is breaking the Sabbath if we require people to work on that day.
 So for example, that rules out going out to eat at restaurants requiring cooks and servers to work preparing and serving food on the Sabbath, or to go shopping and require shop assistants to work.

-There are exceptions to this however, and that was what the Messiah continually challenged the pharisees over.
+There are exceptions to this however.
 When the Messiah healed on the Sabbath, He was also challenging the religious leaders with the question of doing good or evil on the Sabbath: “Which is lawful on the Sabbath: to do good or to do evil, to save life or to kill?”
 (Mark 3:4).
 The leaders remained silent and refused to answer.
-His healing gave them the answer.
 Doing good and saving life is lawful, even on the Sabbath.
 Using the Sabbath rule to do evil or to kill is an ungodly perversion of the law.

-Activities that may be performed on the Sabbath include essential work, health work, rest homes, invalid care etc etc that cannot by set aside on that day without causing suffering.
+Activities that may be performed on the Sabbath include essential work, health work, rest homes, invalid care, farm stock management etc etc that cannot by set aside on that day without causing suffering.